Autosomes and Allosomes - Overview & Differences

 Difference Between Autosomes and Allosomes

-Autosomes and Allosomes are one of important topics among the differences and comparison articles in Biology.
-The table below describes the major difference between autosomes and allosomes:
+Autosomes and allosomes are one of important topics among the differences and comparison articles in Biology.
+The table below describes the major differences between autosomes and allosomes:

 Number22 pairs in humans.1 pair in humans.